What is the Procure to Pay Process?

 Artificial intelligence is transforming what’s possible within the field of end-to-end Procure to Pay process automation.
 Generative capabilities are helping organizations automate essential steps in the process from requisition creation to invoice generation and sending.
 As a result, far more steps in the P2P process will be successfully automated in the near future.

 For many organizations, the final steps which will see limited automation are approvals and payment.
 Both carry high governance demands, and require human oversight.
-However, as capabilities become more sophisticated and AI technology matures, there’s no reason why those steps couldn’t also be automated.
+However, as capabilities become more sophisticated and AI technology matures, Procure to Pay automation is expected to expand into these areas as well.

 Over the years to come, we expect to see the emergence of the first fully automated P2P processes.
 This will free up human teams to focus on value creation tasks, and spend more of their time on strategic activities, instead of routine administrative P2P workloads.